CHOICE-Inc/choice/README.md

 - SEAN Stack: PostgreSQL, Express, AngularJS, Node.js
 - Angular Material for styling
-- Angular-xeditable for in-line editing
+- Material Design Data Table for data table styling and pagination
 - Passport for user authentication
 - SweetAlert2 for user notifications and modals
 - Google Font and Font Awesome for text and icon styling